richgel999/ufo_data/README.md

 * Some portions of the specific file udb_tables.h (such as get_hatch_geo, g_hatch_continents) use strings/tables from the ["uDb" project by Jérôme Beau](https://github.com/RR0/uDb).

 ### Data files (in 'bin' directory):
+Although the C++ tool itself is open source with a permissive license (Apache 2.0), **any commercial use of the copyrighted data in this repository (in any format, textual, JSON, Markdown, HTML etc.) may require permission from one or more copyright holders**:

 * George M. Eberhart - Copyright (c) 2022
 * LeRoy Pea - Copyright (c) 9/8/1988 (updated 3/17/2005).
 Permission was given for use as long as he is attributed.
 * Dr. Donald A. Johnson - Copyright (c) 2012
 * Fred Keziah - Copyright (c) 1958
 * Dr. Jacques F. Vallée - Copyright (c) 1993
-* Richard Geldreich, Jr. - Copyright (c) 2023 - Commercial usage is acceptable as long as attribution is given.
+* Richard Geldreich, Jr. - Copyright (c) 2023.
+Commercial usage is acceptable as long as attribution is given.
 * NICAP - Unknown copyright status
 * \*U\* binary database file U.RND: Copyright 1994-2002 [Larry Hatch](https://www.openminds.tv/larry-hatch-ufo-database-creator-remembered/42142).
 According to David Marler, Executive Director of the [National UFO Historical Records Center](http://www.nufohrc.org/), "The family has verbally given permission for the database to be used.
 If you need to speak with them, I have their contact info."

-Note: Although the C++ tool itself is open source with a permissive license (Apache 2.0), **any commercial use of the copyrighted data in this repository may require permission from one or more copyright holders**.

 ## Instructions